lacchain/id-mailbox/README.md

 In order to send and receive Verifiable Credentials using LACChain Mailbox, it is required to encrypt the VC before sending it.
-The public key associated for encryption of the VC must be added to the DID through the `` setAttribute(address identity, bytes32 name, bytes value, uint validity) `` function of DIDRegistry Smart Contract.
+The public key associated for encryption of the VC must be added to the DID through the `` setAttribute(address identity, bytes32 name, bytes value, uint validity) `` function of the DIDRegistry Smart Contract.

 Example: